pjvalentini/web_development_portfiolio_blog/README.md

   - The Model:
-    - Uses the jsonfile npm package to do a few things to the articles.json file to get it ready to be read and then the data can be extracted from it an setup to create the view bloghome.ejs. and blogpost.ejs
+    - Uses the jsonfile npm package to do a few things to the articles.json file to get it ready to be read and then the data can be extracted from it and setup to create the 3 views for the blog pages.

   - The Views:
     - there are 6 views with the 404.ejs as the most recent to be added.
 This template